The Region and the Centre |

 That was also the main point of critical comments, why we don't offer more comprehensive information or ‘just tell us historical truths’.

-And I reply that I can only give what I found there, namely the memories of these people: Furthermore, that I dealt with the topic and condensed it, they should react to it, and then we should try to discuss it.
+And I reply that I can only give what I found there, namely the memories of these people: Furthermore, I dealt with the topic and condensed it, they should react to it, and then we should try to discuss it.

 It is never my intention to present historical truth.
 There are certainly glorifying stories in the film, but I have no other intention.
 I take the stories as they are; I never claim, not even in the cinematic form of presentation, that the stories are true and objective.
 Rather, I present so and so many side by side and then I expect the reaction of the audience.